gkguerra/bach-app/README.md

 - As a user, I want to be able to add contestants to my cast.
 - As a user, I want to be able to remove contestants from my cast.
 - As a user, I want to be able to quit the game.

-- As a user, I want to be prompted to save my to-do list to file when I quit.
+- As a user, I want to be prompted to save my cast to file when I quit.
 - As a user, I want to be able to load my cast from file.

-User stories to be implemented later on:
-- Users will be able to add and remove cast members from their cast for the first 3 weeks of the 10-week season.
-  After that period, their choices will be locked in.
-- Users will be able to view a ranking of all the different accounts and how well each Cast is doing.
-- Users will have a graphical interface to navigate the application.